mirza-ishtiyaq/ecommerce-databricks-sql-medallion-pipeline/README.md

-# End-to-End E-Commerce Data Platform: Databricks (SQL) to Power BI
+# Enterprise CRM & Supply Chain Data Platform: Databricks to Power BI

 ## Project Summary
-This repository contains a complete data pipeline built to ingest, clean, and model e-commerce data.
-To keep the Power BI report fast and lightweight, 90% of the heavy data transformation and data warehousing logic was handled upstream inside Databricks using Spark SQL.
-Power BI was used purely as a clean presentation and reporting layer.
+This repository contains a complete data pipeline built to ingest, clean, and unify fragmented enterprise data from Microsoft Dynamics 365 (CRM) and SharePoint logs.
+To keep the Power BI report fast and lightweight, 90% of the heavy data transformation and data warehousing logic was handled upstream inside Databricks using Spark SQL Medallion Architecture.

 ### Key Skills
 * **Data Architecture:** Medallion framework design (Bronze, Silver, and Gold layers).